graffic/rejubot/README.md

 ### Import data

-* Use Telegram Desktop to import data
+* Use Telegram Desktop to export data
 * filter the export with:
 ```
 jq '[.messages[] | select(any(.text_entities[]; .type == "link")) ]|reverse' result.json > all.urls.json